secure-systems-lab/dsse/protocol.md

     decisions; it may only be used to narrow the selection of possible keys to try.

-*   CERTIFICATE: Optional, unauthenticated PEM encoded X.509 certificate for the key used to sign the message.
-As with Sign(), details are agreed upon out-of-band by the signer and verifier.
+*   CERTIFICATE: Optional, unauthenticated PEM encoded X.509 certificate chain for the key used to sign the message.
+As with Sign(), details on the trusted root certificates are agreed upon out-of-band by the signer and verifier.
 This ensures the necessary information to verify the signature remains alongside the metadata.

 Functions: